Managing Configuration of a Distributed System with Apache ZooKeeper

 On the other hand, there are several advantages of using ZooKeeper for our use case:

-• All required configuration data is in centralized storage, that will help to avoid issues with data integrity.
-Meanwhile, ZooKeeper won't be a "single point of failure", because it allows running several instances in ensemble.
+• All required configuration data is in centralized storage, which will help to avoid issues with data integrity.
+Meanwhile, ZooKeeper won’t be a “single point of failure”, because it allows running several instances in an ensemble.
 It can survive failures as long as a majority of servers are active.

-• Centralized configuration storage, which is always online, allows maintaining dynamic configuration of the distributed system.
-This results in an ability to adjust system settings without its restart or even in an ability to perform system auto tuning depending on values of environment metrics.
-For example, re-adjust settings of specific system component when it runs under high load.
+• Centralized configuration storage, which is always online, allows for maintaining the dynamic configuration of the distributed system.
+This results in an ability to adjust system settings without its restart or even an ability to perform system auto-tuning depending on the values of environment metrics.
+For example, re-adjust the settings of a specific system component when it runs under high load.

 • Flexible control of access to the specific ZNode and its child ZNodes.
-For instance, this allows to restrict access of employee or service to specific environments/services, protect config entry from unapproved changes by setting read-only access to it, etc.
+For instance, this allows for restricting access of employees or services to specific environments/services, protecting config entries from unapproved changes by setting read-only access to them, etc.

 • Out-of-the-box scalable and reliable tool for synchronizing various runtime system metrics.

-You know, that creating complex all-purpose system that can do "almost everything" often leads to worse outcomes compared to the set of specialized tools, and even if you're sure in the final result the development process become very resource consuming and results in a poor ROI.
+You know that creating a complex all-purpose system that can do “almost everything” often leads to worse outcomes compared to the set of specialized tools, and even if you’re sure of the final result, the development process becomes very resource-consuming and results in a poor ROI.
 Considering all the pros and cons, we have to strictly define the boundaries of our system:

-• Individual configuration entries should have maximum size of KBytes: numeric and text constants, xml/json configurations, etc.; large binary resources have to be avoided.
+• Individual configuration entries should have a maximum size of KBytes: numeric and text constants, XML/JSON configurations, etc.; large binary resources have to be avoided.

 • System components should avoid time-critical operations with variables and constants at runtime.